elasticpath/elasticpath-dev/docs/rule-promotions/overview.md

 Consider you have the following promotions:

-- Promotion A: Priority 90, Non-Stackable
+- Promotion A: Priority 90, Non-Stackable, with coupon code `big-flash-sale`.
-- Promotion B: Priority 60, Non-Stackable
+- Promotion B: Priority 60, Non-Stackable, with coupon code `monthly-special`.

 If Promotion A is applied first and the shopper attempts to apply Promotion B, Promotion B will not be applied.